 Donations to assist injured troops recover through Karting with Kartforce: May 2015, June 2016, October 2016 and June 2017

 The aim of Kartforce is to provide injured troops with memorable, adrenalin packed experiences and the opportunity to enjoy racing and competing; something some thought would be beyond them for ever.
 The values of challenge and experience are right in tune with the Trust's objectives.
-DDMT was delighted to make a donation to enable more teams to enter the British 24 in August 2016 as it had in 2015.
+DDMT was delighted to make a donation to enable more teams to enter the British 24 in August 2017 as it had in both 2016 and 2015.
 You might just spot the Trust logo on the bonnet of Kart 73 in the photo below.

 The charity was set-up by Dave Player, an Ex-Royal Engineer and wheelchair user from a spinal injury.
 The drivers have so many different injuries, including missing fingers and thumbs, that KartForce had to design a new set of hand controls allowing full performance from the karts and enabling the drivers to race on a totally level playing field in mainstream races.

 The British 24 is the UK's most demanding kart race.
 The teams did us proud.
 Martyn Compton (Household Cavalry and Kartforce Ambassador at the time) and Danny Holland (Welsh Guards) sent a special message of thanks.
 Dave wrote: "It meant a lot to them that a fallen guardsman had made it possible for them to take part in this race"

 At the end of 2015 we received an update from Kartforce.
 Their clinical study highlighted the benefits of competitive sport on injured troops.
 The lads attracted to Kartforce are thrill seekers; those that like to push themselves to extremes and thrive on adrenaline rushes.